China Sourcing Agents

 Battery management system manufacturers in China face similar documentation scrutiny — particularly for LiFePO4-based BMS units sold into the US market, where UL 9540A may apply depending on the end-use system configuration.

-Multi-Market Certification: Realistic Timelines and Costs
+Multi-Market Certification Timelines & Costs

 Getting a single GaN charger or battery management system manufacturer in China to produce a product compliant across all major markets is achievable, but the timeline and budget impact is significant and frequently underestimated.